niteshpk/planning-pocker-clone/README.md

 2. Set environment variables (DATABASE_URL, etc.)
 3. Run database migrations: `npm run db:push`

+### MongoDB Setup
+- Use MongoDB Atlas for cloud hosting
+- Or set up local MongoDB with replica set for transactions
+- Ensure connection string is properly configured

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test both localStorage and API modes
+4. Test with both frontend and backend running
 5. Submit a pull request

 ## License